-Lee Huber tells us why screening for MSDs can help organisations benefit in the long term
+Lee Huber tells us why screening for MSDs can help organizations benefit in the long term

 Musculoskeletal disorders (MSDs)—such as carpal tunnel syndrome, hand tendonitis and shoulder inflammation—cost the U.S. economy between $13 and $15 billion annually.
 As a result, many executives who promote MSD prevention need to look carefully at better testing for predicting who is at risk during hiring and before putting people in new jobs.
 Such screening should be carried out after an applicant is given a conditional job offer, in accordance with the Americans with Disabilities Act (ADA).
 In theory, screening employees minimizes hand disorders in jobs having upper extremity MSD risks.
 Screening is also thought to benefit employees by achieving proper diagnoses and foregoing unnecessary surgery.